01 of 09

 At the end of the trail, a substantially-stocked souvenir shop awaits thirsty visitors, selling food, drink, and tokens of the trip.

 If souvenirs are not your thing, you can spend your money instead on ammunition for the nearby firing range.
-No charge for firing your choice of weapon, but the ammo doesn't come cheap - rates as of November 2009 are as follows:
+No charge for firing your choice of weapon, but the ammo doesn't come cheap.Continue to 9 of 9 below.

 09 of 09